mladen/quant-level/README.md

 - **Investment Budget Input**: Users can input their overall investment budget to see how it could be distributed across different stocks.
 - **Dynamic Stock Number Selection**: Users can decide how many stocks they want to analyze and see the forecast for.
 - **Display Filters**: Stocks can be filtered to show all, winners, or losers based on performance.

+## Current Development Status

+Additional features are being developed on the `adding-front-library-and-short-term-prediction-algos` branch of this repository.
+We expect to merge these updates into the main project shortly.